RubixML/ML/docs/inference.md

 ```

 ## Estimation of Probabilities
 Sometimes, you may want to know how *certain* the model is about a particular outcome.
-Classifiers and clusterers that implement the [Probabilistic](https://docs.rubixml.com/en/latest/probabilistic.html) interface have a `proba()` method that outputs the joint probability estimates for each class or cluster number as shown in the example below.
+Classifiers and clusterers that implement the [Probabilistic](https://docs.rubixml.com/en/latest/probabilistic.html) interface have the `proba()` method that computes the joint probability estimates for each class or cluster number as shown in the example below.

 ```php
 $probabilities = $estimator->proba($dataset);